-Kalua Pork with Roasted Pineapple Salsa warm succulent pork topped with the roasted pineapple salsa and then wrapped in a warm corn tortilla.
+Kalua Pork Tacos with Roasted Pineapple Salsa: Warm succulent pork topped with the roasted pineapple salsa and then wrapped in a warm corn tortilla.
 Hawaiian Taco’s?
 Heck yeah!

 Mom used to make some delicious Kalua Pork growing up.
 She would smother the pork in rock salt and add some liquid smoke and cook on low all day.
 The smell coming from the oven was divine!